chnoblouch/banjo-lang/README.md

 ## Features

-- Compiling to a binary executable
+- Compiles to a binary executable
 - Static typing
 - Built-in types for tuples, arrays, maps, strings, optionals and results
-- Memory management using RAII and "move semantics"
+- Memory management using RAII and move semantics
 - A hopefully more sane standard library than C++
 - Metaprogramming
 - Built-in support for unit testing
 - Cross-compilation for Linux, Windows, macOS, and WebAssembly
 - Fast compile times
-- Performance in the ballpark of C/C++
+- Currently reaches about 50% of the performance of C/C++
-- Automatic generating of bindings for C libraries
+- Includes a tool to generate bindings for C libraries
 - Built-in language server
 - Hot reloading (on Windows and Linux)
 - Half-baked package management